williamcaban/openshift-container-name-demo/README.md

 If using Red Hat CDK you can start OpenShift (Minishift) with the following command:
 ```
 $ minishift start
-$ oc login -u developer
+oc login -u developer
 ```

 Some additional Minishft commands if considering the use of privileged containers.

-**NOTE**: THESE ARE NOT REQUIRED FOR THIS DEMO
+**NOTE**: THESE ARE NOT REQUIRED FOR THIS DEMO BUT GOOD TO KEEP IN MIND
 ```
-$ oc adm policy add-scc-to-group anyuid system:authenticated
+oc adm policy add-scc-to-group anyuid system:authenticated
 $ minishift addons enable anyuid
 $ minishift addons enable admin-user
 $ minishift start --ocp-tag v3.11.16